Assam Panchayat election: Voting on May 2 and 7, counting on May 11

 He said the voting will be held from 7:30 a.m. to 3:30 p.m. on the said days.

-The first phase of the election will be held in upper Assam and the Barak Valley.
-The second phase will be held in lower Assam, Kumar said.
+The first phase of the election will be held in southern Assam and the Barak Valley.
+The second phase will be held in southern Assam, Kumar said.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!